securefederatedai/openfl/docs/advanced_topics.rst

     Reduce the amount of data transferred in a federation through compression pipelines available in |productName|:

     - :doc:`compression_settings`

+    Customize the aggregation function for each task:

+    - :doc:`overriding_agg_fn`

 **Director-Based Workflow**

-    Customize the functions in the federation:
+    Customize the logging function for each task:

-    - :doc:`overriding_agg_fn`
     - :doc:`log_metric_callback`